India

 work with me

-The Rajbari belonged to the Mondol Family of Bengal and the stunning structure fell into disrepair after India’s independence as the zamindars lost much of their wealth, and was left uninhabited for more than 40 years.
-It was just in the last decade, when the current owner of the property, Mr. Ajay Rawla, rediscovered this place which was in a state of ruins, who lovingly restored it inch by inch to make Rajbari Bawali the luxurious space it is today.
+The Rajbari belonged to the Mondol Family of Bengal.
+The stunning structure fell into disrepair after India’s independence as the zamindars lost much of their wealth and were left uninhabited for more than 40 years.
+It was just in the last decade, when the current owner of the property, Mr. Ajay Rawla, rediscovered this place in a state of ruins and lovingly restored it inch by inch to make Rajbari Bawali the luxurious space it is today.

 The property also houses a swimming pool and a spa, which, understandably, is not being made available at the time, keeping safety in mind.